-Croatia: Public and experts claim power utility HEP without strategic investment plan16.
-September 2014. / SEE Energy News
+Croatia: Public and experts claim power utility HEP without strategic investment plan, SEE Energy News

 The Government brings receivership (sequestration/judicial management) to HEP, with a mission to push forward singing of large and costly investments, under Minister’s supervision.
 Politics, according to its needs, manipulates with same production projects, for which numerous studies were made, but without transparent criteria for their all-inclusive evaluation.